 Pamela Gwyn Kripke has written for newspapers, magazines and online news publications including The New York Times (Sunday Review, National, Real Estate), The New York Post, The Chicago Tribune, The Chicago Sun-Times, The Dallas Morning News, Elle, Seventeen, New York Magazine, Newsweek, D Magazine, Metropolis, Underwired Literary Magazine, American Homestyle, Martha Stewart Living, This Old House, Southern Accents, Crain’s New York Business, American Way, Southwest Magazine, Modern Luxury, Redbook, Child, Family Circle and American Baby.

 Ms. Kripke has had extensive training and experience in all niches, particularly investigative reporting, breaking news reporting (filing from Texas for The New York Times National desk), feature writing and narrative nonfiction/memoir.
 She has held editorships at Working Woman Magazine, The New York Times Magazine Group and Modern Luxury and taught journalism and essay writing to students of all ages.

-Ms. Kripke holds a BA in English from Brown University and a Master of Science from the Medill School of Journalism at Northwestern University.
+Ms. Kripke holds an AB in English Literature from Brown University and a Master of Science from the Medill School of Journalism at Northwestern University.
 She has two daughters and lives in Manhattan.